-Finding apartments in Chicago to suit your needs should be easy.
-Why?
-Because Chicago is more than just a windy city--it's also a diverse metropolis with something for everyone.
+Chicago is more than just a windy city - it's diverse metropolis with something for everyone.
 There's a lot to do here, from professional theater to world-class dining, and it's easy to get from place to place with Chicago Transit Authority's public transportation.
+You can find the apartment that’s just right for you because there’s so much in the city.

 Areas of Chicago

 To experience the city at its finest, you have to live there.
 The only question now is: In which part of Chicago?
 That depends on your interests.
-Two of the most sought-after neighborhoods in the area include Lincoln Park, filled with renowned restaurants, much-loved theaters and upscale boutiques, and Logan Square, which offers craft breweries, inexpensive local restaurants and bike-friendly streets.
+Here are some neighborhoods that stand out for some reason or another:

 Did You Know?

-Chicago is divided into three main sections, the South Side, North Side and West Side, so make sure you use the correct names if you want to sound like a local.
+Chicago is divided into three main sections, the South Side, North Side and West Side.
+Make sure you use the correct names if you want to sound like a local or just find your way around the city.
 If you're looking to make new friends in the area, sign up for an improv class at The Second City, the nation's most influential improv theater and a launching pad for comedy's most familiar faces.

 Landmark Cultural Attractions in Chicago